vikas9087/Bilevel-Optimization-Emissions/README.md

 2. `fuel_properties.csv` contains the attributes of fuels used in the thermal power plants.
 The attributes are unit costs, unit electricity produced, unit emissions prodcued.

 `Model Building.ipynb` contains the Python script for data storing and optimization building.
-Here I have built several user defined function to solve the models. __Please note here to execute this file you first need to install the mathematical model Gurobi__.
+Here I have built several user defined function to solve the models. __Please note here to execute this file you first need to install the mathematical solver Gurobi__.
 For installation please visit [Gurobi](https://www.gurobi.com/)

 Use `Data Visualization.ipynb` for the visualzation & summary of the results obtained from the models.
 For any further queries please contact me.